 Yet other brands are thriving

-Brand loyalty is alive and kicking in retail.
+Retail brand loyalty is alive and kicking.
 “Sticky” brands focus on delivering superior customer experience, they build a connected and engaged audience of fans who live for the brand.
 The likes of GymShark, Patagonia, and Lush are all examples of using customer experience and brand marketing to create a “sticky” brand.

 By aligning themselves to a social cause, creating a movement or launching an impressive marketing strategy – they all have one thing in common.
 They know their audience and they play to their strengths.